Modeling sleep and memory consolidation

 The predicted strong impact of inhibition from intracellular recordings in anesthetized cats, combined with modeling , was recently confirmed from awake rats .
 Using multisite neuronal recordings in rat mPFC, it was shown that during sleep spindles, oscillatory responses of cortical cells are different for different cell types and cortical layers.
 Interneurons were always more modulated than pyramidal cells, both in firing rate and phase, suggesting that the dynamics are dominated by inhibition.
 In the deep layers, where most of the hippocampal fibers make contacts, pyramidal cells respond phasically to SPWRs, but not during spindles.
 These results demonstrate that during sleep spindles, the cortex is functionnaly "de-afferented" from its hippocampal inputs, based on processes of cortical origin, and presumably mediated by the strong recruitment of inhibitory interneurons.
 The interplay between hippocampal and thalamic inputs may underlie a global mechanism involved in the consolidation of recently formed memory traces.

-An intriguing hypothesis was proposed recently , namely that the floating threshold for synaptic plasticity may explain why and how slow oscillations could subserve a consolidation of memory traces.
+An intriguing hypothesis was proposed more recently , namely that the floating threshold for synaptic plasticity may explain why and how slow oscillations could subserve a consolidation of memory traces.
 It was shown that the floating threshold enables networks of neurons to display spontaneous activity without destruction of changes in synaptic weights (a well-known problem, called the "catstrophic forgetting effect").
 However, if applied to a pattern in which the network displays recurrent periods of silence ("Down states"), the effect is fundamentally different.
 During the silences, the floating threshold diminishes, which leaves the network sensitive to any subsequent pattern of activation ("Up states").
 Thus, in this case, the alternation of Up- and Down-states could be a mechanism to allow plasticity to occur during the Up-states.
 This constitutes the first ever proposed biophysically-plausible mechanism for how slow oscillations with Up & Down states could induce permanent synaptic changes, while sustained activity (as in wakefulness) would not affect synaptic weights (see ).
 No network simulations of this mechanism have been performed yet, but this constitutes a nice challenge for future modeling studies.

-A recent study using multi-electrode recordings in human and monkey , found that fast beta and gamma oscillations of wakefulness are also present in slow-wave sleep, but with higher coherence.
+In a recent study using multi-electrode recordings in human and monkey , we found that fast beta and gamma oscillations of wakefulness are also present in slow-wave sleep, but with higher coherence.
 This observation may also be relevant to memory concolidation during sleep, because it suggests that fast oscillations may be associated to the replay of information during sleep, but their high coherence may be a substrate to induce long-term changes in cortical circuits during this reactivation. such a possible role for fast oscillations in memory consolidation during sleep is also an interesting venue to explore by future models.

 Destexhe, A., Contreras, D. and Steriade, M. Spatiotemporal analysis of local field potentials and unit discharges in cat cerebral cortex during natural wake and sleep states.
 J. Neurosci.
 19: 4595-4608, 1999 (see abstract)